jlbradley1844/jlbradley1844.github.io/_drafts/about-those-bahai-insider-sites.md

-cost of living, there are pleny of people whose less-demanding job leaves them plenty of time for hobbies, and if you are a religious believer who isn't yet Christian, you are an interesting, compelling project that is in need of fixing.
+cost of living, there are pleny of people whose less-demanding job leaves them plenty of time for hobbies, and if you are a religious believer who isn't yet Christian, you are an interesting, compelling project that is a worthy recipient of their energy and spare time.

 As far as their attitude toward the Baha'i Faith, Buddhism, or any un-American werdness: in every Christian bookstore is a "comparative